Centralized traffic control: Australia

+CTC has since been widely deployed to major interstate railway lines.

 New Zealand

-CTC was first installed in New Zealand between Taumarunui and Okahukura on the North Island Main Trunk in 1938 followed by Te Kuiti-Puketutu in 1939 and Tawa Flat-Paekakariki in 1940.
-CTC was extended from Paekakariki to Paraparaumu in 1943, followed by Puketutu-Kopaki in 1945.
-CTC was installed between Frankton Junction and Taumarunui from 1954 to 1957 as well as Te Kauwhata-Amokura in 1954.
-CTC was then installed between Upper Hutt and Featherston in 1955 and between St Leonards and Oamaru in stages from 1955 to 1959.
-CTC was completed between Hamilton and Paekakariki on the NIMT on 12 December 1966.
-CTC was then installed from Rolleston to Pukeuri Junction on the Main South Line in stages from 1969 to completion in February 1980.
+CTC was first installed in New Zealand between Taumarunui and Okahukura on the heavily trafficked North Island Main Trunk in 1938 followed by Te Kuiti-Puketutu in 1939. and from Tawa Flat to Paekākāriki on the Kāpiti Line in 1940, and extended from Paekākāriki to Paraparaumu in 1943; the continuation of tablet control on the short single-track section would have required manned tablet stations with a stationmaster and three (tablet) porters at each end of the section (see North–South Junction).
+This was followed on the NIMT by Puketutu-Kopaki in 1945, between Frankton, Hamilton and Taumarunui from 1954 to 1957; and from Te Kauwhata to Amokura in 1954.

+On other lines, CTC was installed between Upper Hutt and Featherston in 1955 and between St Leonards and Oamaru in stages from 1955 to 1959.
+CTC was completed between Hamilton and Paekākāriki on the NIMT on 12 December 1966.

+On the Main South Line CTC was installed from Rolleston to Pukeuri north of Oamaru on the Main South Line in stages from 1969 to completion in February 1980.
 The older CTC installation from St Leonards to Oamaru was replaced in stages with Track Warrant Control in 1991 and 1992.

 The most recent installations of CTC were completed in August 2013 on the MNPL from Marton to Aramoho and from Dunedin to Mosgiel and on the Taieri Gorge Line as far as North Taieri in late 2015.